 I nodded.
 “Thank you.”

 Her voice was soft when she spoke next.
 “I’m glad you made it home.”

 “Me too,” I told her.

-And then she was gone, leaving me and Henry alone.
-He helped me to the sitting room.
+She swept from the room, leaving me and Henry alone.
+He helped me toward the tubs.
 My ribs hurt so badly that I couldn’t lift my arms over my head.
 Seeing my trouble, he slipped the chemise from my shoulders.
-I braced my hands on his shoulders as I stepped out of it.
+I braced my hands on his arms as I stepped out of it.
 There was nothing romantic about the way he touched me now.
-His care for me was more like that of a loved one looking over a sick relative.
+His care for me was more like that of a loved one looking after a sick relative.

 Though Henry and Harriet had done their best to clean me off, they had kept their touches gentle, not knowing where I was hurt.
 Flecks of dried blood and dirt still clung to me, and now I understood the meaning of both bathtubs.
 After I dirtied the water in this one, I could wipe myself down and then get fully clean in the second.
 To that end, I took the washcloth Henry offered and scrubbed at my skin until the filth began to fleck away.

 “Kit,” Henry said, countless minutes later.
 He was crouched down beside me, expression troubled.

 I spared him a glance and went back to scrubbing.
 “What?”